19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 If you want greater mobility and freedom and plan on exploring further than Jogja Kota on day trips and whatnot, why not rent a motorcycle?

 The best place to rent a motorcycle is in front of Lempuyangan Station.
-Expect to pay 100.000 to 150.000 IDR (6.7 to 10$) for a scooter per day.
+Expect to pay 80.000 to 150.000 IDR (6 to 10$) for a scooter per day.

 Where to stay in Yogyakarta

-Backpackers in Yogyakarta usually stay around Malioboro or around Prawirotaman.
+Backpackers in Yogyakarta usually stay around Malioboro or Prawirotaman.
 Both areas have a wide array of accommodation options from cheap hostels to luxury hotels.
 Here’s my selection:

-Yogyakarta has such an enormous pool of hostels, it might be hard to choose.
+Yogyakarta has such an enormous pool of hostels, that it might be hard to choose.
 I’ve stayed in many and all of them are quite good.

 My award for the best hostel, considering price and coziness goes to Arjuna Garden Homestay.

 Do you want a private room, but not a high-end hotel?
-Then choose Snooze: a superb guesthouse, just meters away from the Kraton.

-Do you want to splurge?
 Grand Zuri Malioboro is the best option to have a relaxing and luxurious stay in Yogyakarta.